freakshake/freakshake/README.md

 # freakshake

-freakshake is a guide and a demonstrative Go backend project.
-Attempting to structure the project in a way that complies with the SOLID principles and other software engineering best practices.
+freakshake is an opinionated guide and a demonstrative Go backend project.
+Attempting to structure the project in a way that complies with the SOLID principles, layered and clean architecture, and other software engineering best practices.

 ## Import Declarations

+Order:

+* stdlib
-Import declarations order: 1. stdlib 2.
-3rd party 3. local
+* 3rd party
+* local

 ```go
 import (